12ATHARAV/Movie-Recommendor-System/README.md

 Technologies Used

-Python: Core programming language\n
+Python: Core programming language

-Streamlit: Web application framework for creating the user interface\n Scikit-learn (CountVectorizer, Cosine Similarity) NumPy & Pandas: Data manipulation and processing
+Streamlit: Web application framework for creating the user interface

+Scikit-learn: Used for CountVectorizer and Cosine Similarity

+NumPy & Pandas: For data manipulation and processing

-Pickle: Model serialization
+Pickle: For model serialization

 TMDB API: External API for fetching movie posters and information

 How It Works